1587/speaking-exam/00-part3.md

 My answer:

 ```
-I lived in my hometown for 18 years (when I was born in a small village in Anhui Province).
+I lived in my hometown for 20 years (when I was born in a small village in Anhui Province).
-I left my hometown about ten years ago when I needed to go to college.
+I left my hometown about ten years ago when I need to go to college.

-Many people leave their hometown for many reasons, such as work/study/business.
+Many people leave/liːv/ their hometown for many reasons, such as work,study or business.
 I left my hometown for the education, there is no university in my hometown.

 People who have always lived in their hometown will easy to succeed.
 they live with their families, relatives and old friends, who will help them when they meet difficulties in life.
-and they don't need to rent or buy a house,  It costs very little to live. they will have more money to improve their self.
+and they don't need to rent or buy a house,  It costs/kɒsts/ very little to live. they will have more money to improve their self.
 such as study new skills.
 ```